rubiocode/Google-Books-Search-Engine/README.md

 * Open your terminal and make sure node.js is installed.
 To download node.js click [here](https://nodejs.org/en/download/)

 * Run command _npm i_ to install all the dependencies in this repository.

+* Once all the packages have been installed, CD into the SERVER level of the file structure and run

+	npm run develop

+Once you run the above command it will invoke frontend and backend server and the application will run on http://localhost:3000/ .

 ## Build With